GatorShan/Tragopogon-Methylation-Project/Calculate_methylation_rate/README.md

 # Calculate methylation rate
 The output files of bismark were used.
-For each individual, there are three files (in folder `bismark_coverage_files`):
+For each individual, there are three files (in folder `/orange/soltis/shan158538/Methylation_output/bismark_coverage_files`):
   - `S2_CpG.gz.bismark.cov`
   - `S2_CHG.gz.bismark.cov`
   - `S2_CHH.gz.bismark.cov`